 Related reading: "Self-Care Is Foundational to a Healthy and Happy Life."

-Here are some examples of things employers can provide:
+Many companies are getting creative in how they support their employees.
+Here are a few examples of things employers can provide:

-In the big picture, allowing an hour break for fresh air or one day off occasionally for a fun activity can save weeks of sick leave—or worse, an angry and burnt-out employee dropping the ball, an overwhelmed manager making the wrong call, or an employer that just can’t handle the stress of business any more.
+In the big picture, allowing an hour break for fresh air or one day off occasionally for a fun activity can save weeks of sick leave!
+Companies could also prevent an angry and burnt-out employee from dropping the ball on an important client or project, an overwhelmed manager from making a wrong decision, or an employer who just can’t handle the stress of business anymore and quits.

 For more on workplace health, success strategies in business, and entrepreneurship, check out our HeartLead resources.